Direct Rendering Infrastructure: History

 The project was started by Jens Owen and Kevin E. Martin from Precision Insight (funded by Silicon Graphics and Red Hat).
 It was first made widely available as part of XFree86 4.0 and is now part of the X.Org Server.
 It is currently maintained by the free software community.

-Work on DRI2 started at the 2007 X Developers' Summit from a Kristian Høgsberg's proposal.
+Work on DRI2 started at the 2007 X Developers' Summit from a proposal by Kristian Høgsberg.
 Høgsberg himself wrote the new DRI2 extension and the modifications to Mesa and GLX.
 In March 2008 DRI2 was mostly done, but it couldn't make into X.Org Server version 1.5 and had to wait until version 1.6 from February 2009.
 The DRI2 extension was officially included in the X11R7.5 release of October 2009.
 The first public version of the DRI2 protocol (2.0) was announced in April 2009.
-Since then there has been several revisions, being the most recent the version 2.8 from July 2012.
+Since then there have been several revisions, the most recent being version 2.8 from July 2012.

 Due to several limitations of DRI2, a new extension called DRI-Next was proposed by Keith Packard and Emma Anholt at the X.Org Developer's Conference 2012.
 The extension was proposed again as DRI3000 at Linux.conf.au 2013.
 DRI3 and Present extensions were developed during 2013 and merged into the X.Org Server 1.15 release from December 2013.
 The first and only version of the DRI3 protocol (1.0) was released in November 2013.